lpsinger/userguide/procedures/searches.rst

 from compact binary mergers of neutron stars and black holes (BNS, NS-BH, and BBH systems).
-The unmodeled (Burst) searches on the other hand, are capable of detecting signals from a wide variety of astrophysical sources in addition to compact binary mergers: core-collapse of massive stars, magnetar starquakes, and more speculative sources such as intersecting cosmic strings or as-yet unknown GW sources.
+The unmodeled (Burst) searches on the other hand, are capable of detecting signals from a wide variety of astrophysical sources in addition to compact binary mergers: core-collapse of massive stars, magnetar star-quakes, and more speculative sources such as intersecting cosmic strings or as-yet unknown GW sources.